couchbase-examples/typescript-quickstart/README.md

 - Create the [database credentials](https://docs.couchbase.com/cloud/clusters/manage-database-users.html) to access the travel-sample bucket (Read and Write) used in the application.
 - [Allow access](https://docs.couchbase.com/cloud/clusters/allow-ip-address.html) to the Cluster from the IP on which the application is running.

 All configuration for communication with the database is read from the environment variables.
-We have provided a convenience feature in this quickstart to read the environment variables from a local file, `dev.env` in the `config` folder.
+We have provided a convenience feature in this quickstart to read the environment variables from a local file, `config/dev.env.example`.

+Create a copy of `dev.env.example` file and rename it to `dev.env` and add the values for the Couchbase connection.

 ```sh
 DB_CONN_STR=<connection_string>